Commonwealth Equity Services LLC Has $346,000 Stake in Globus Medical, Inc. (NYSE:GMED)

 A number of other hedge funds and other institutional investors have also modified their holdings of GMED.
 Russell Investments Group Ltd. raised its stake in Globus Medical by 54.1% during the first quarter.
 Russell Investments Group Ltd. now owns 28,568 shares of the medical device company’s stock worth $1,760,000 after acquiring an additional 10,033 shares in the last quarter.
 Panagora Asset Management Inc. increased its stake in shares of Globus Medical by 396.4% in the first quarter.
 Panagora Asset Management Inc. now owns 2,214 shares of the medical device company’s stock valued at $137,000 after buying an additional 1,768 shares during the period.
 JPMorgan Chase & Co. increased its stake in shares of Globus Medical by 1.1% in the first quarter.
 JPMorgan Chase & Co. now owns 160,362 shares of the medical device company’s stock valued at $9,890,000 after buying an additional 1,719 shares during the period.
 Prudential Financial Inc. increased its stake in shares of Globus Medical by 4.0% in the first quarter.
 Prudential Financial Inc. now owns 21,922 shares of the medical device company’s stock valued at $1,352,000 after buying an additional 853 shares during the period.
 Finally, Geode Capital Management LLC increased its stake in shares of Globus Medical by 2.1% in the first quarter.
 Geode Capital Management LLC now owns 1,049,697 shares of the medical device company’s stock valued at $64,734,000 after buying an additional 21,343 shares during the period.
 66.96% of the stock is owned by hedge funds and other institutional investors.

-In related news, CFO Keith W. Pfeil sold 833 shares of the stock in a transaction on Thursday, August 19th.
-The stock was sold at an average price of $76.13, for a total value of $63,416.29.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Corporate insiders own 16.50% of the company’s stock.
+In other news, CFO Keith W. Pfeil sold 833 shares of the company’s stock in a transaction that occurred on Thursday, August 19th.
+The stock was sold at an average price of $76.13, for a total transaction of $63,416.29.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+16.50% of the stock is owned by corporate insiders.

+Several research analysts have recently issued reports on GMED shares.
+Citigroup upped their price objective on Globus Medical from $81.00 to $93.00 and gave the company a “buy” rating in a research note on Thursday, August 5th.
+Needham & Company LLC upped their price objective on Globus Medical from $82.00 to $92.00 and gave the company a “buy” rating in a research note on Thursday, August 5th.
+Canaccord Genuity upped their price objective on Globus Medical from $80.00 to $90.00 and gave the company a “buy” rating in a research note on Thursday, August 5th.
+SVB Leerink upped their target price on Globus Medical from $88.00 to $96.00 and gave the company an “outperform” rating in a report on Thursday, August 5th.
+Finally, Credit Suisse Group upped their target price on Globus Medical from $86.00 to $91.00 and gave the company an “outperform” rating in a report on Thursday, August 5th.
+Three investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Globus Medical presently has a consensus rating of “Buy” and an average price target of $83.67.

 Globus Medical Company Profile